 I held my breath for about 5 to 10 seconds and my guide led the way into the cave.
 Once inside it was quite dark and hard to see but then our guides told us to start splashing around and the water started glowing an electric blue color.

-The Hagukan Cave is known as the luminescent cave inside the Sohoton National Park and now I can see why.
+The Hagukan Cave is known as the luminescent cave and now I can see why.
 Experiencing places like this seriously leaves me speechless and continuously in awe of mother nature’s creations.

 The next stop on the Sohoton Cave tour is the Magkukuob Cave.
 This spot was super cool with a 5-meter diving board as the main attraction.